nWODT-Cobalt/uxa/Library/Ataxonomies/Ataxonomies.md

 ^If the authors get sentimental (e.g. afraid to “lose” something, or feeling that “we worked a lot on that”), problematic words can be moved to drafts or archives rather than outright deleted.
 The point is to remove them from taxonomy consumers’ point of view.

-Cataxonomies are often a symptom of a weak underlying conceptual model.
+Ataxonomies are often a symptom of a weak underlying conceptual model.
 Consider fixing the model first.

 ---

 ## Best Practices: Preventing

-- Ensure a clear scope, goals and ideally perspective
+- Ensure a clear scope, goals and ideally point of view
 - Curate and maintain continuously
 - Consider formats that could handle better some or all of the content: flowcharts, figures, post-it boards, terminology, etc.